ekmadsen/Logging/README.md

 * Includes a CorrelationId so you may see related messages across tracing, performance, and metric logs.
 * Configurable
   * AppName and ProcessName.
 The ProcessName is meant to indicate the layer in your n-tier application architecture, such as "Website", "Service", or "Data Load".
+  * TraceFilename, PerformanceFilename, and MetricFilename
   * TraceLogLevel
     * CriticalError
     * Error
     * Warning
     * Info
     * Debug
-  * TraceFilename, PerformanceFilename, and MetricFilename
+  * SendTraceMessagesToConsole (true or false, in addition to the target file or database)
   * MessageFormat (for text files)
     * MessageOnly
     * IncludeTimestamp